sage-code/maj/alphabet.md

 **Modified: Q**

-Latin Q in Latin and Spanish must be followed by vowel `u`.
-Maj reuse free "Q" for making a very useful sound: "t͡ʃ" like "ch" in "chin".
-This eliminate the need to use digraph "ch" in quick conversations.
-However when "q" is followed by "u" tha reading rule fall back, to allow correct pronounciation of original "Q":
+In Maj, "Q" is used to create a familiar sound to Italian: "t͡ɕ" that is like "ch" in "chin" or "chicken".
+This eliminate the need to use digraph "ch" in in middle of the word, thus making the word shorter.
+At end of word though we use "ch".

+However, original "Q" using Lating combination "Qu" is redesign using "qw" this free group "qu" to be read "chu" and enable pronunciation of original Q in some inherited words.

-* Maj word "Quin" = "Queen" is read in Maj:"kwin";
+* Maj word "Qwin" = "Queen" is read like IPA: "kwin";
-* Maj word "aqua" = "water" is read in Maj:"akwa";
+* Maj word "aqwa" = "water" is read like IPA: "akwa";
-* Maj word "qoka" = "chocolate" is read in Maj:"choka";
+* Maj word "qoka" = "chocolate" is read in IPA: "t͡ɕoka";

 **Modified: X**

 Letters `X` and `x` are pronounced like: `sh` in `sheep`.
-To avoid `ş` you can use group `cs`.
-To make "ş"  sound you must softly press the middle of your tongue on the roof top of the mouth and produce a fricative whispering sound.
+You can avoid `ş` by using group `cs`.
+To prodice "ş" sound you must softly press the middle of your tongue on the roof top of the mouth and produce a fricative whispering sound.

 * Word: "sh" means "keep it quiet" similar to many languages;
 * Xue is pronounced "ʂue" and represent a Chinese name;